Main content

 White with Lowlights

 Lowlights will tone down a white shade while adding tons of dimension to your mane.
-If you notice your bright white fading within two weeks of your last color appointment, consider incorporating a system like Redken Blondage High Bright into your regimen.
-The line’s Pre-Treatment, Shampoo, and Conditioner are powered by its Brightening Care Complex and vitamin C to lift impurities that darken or dull blonde hair.
+If you notice your bright white fading within two weeks of your last color appointment, consider incorporating Redken’s High-Bright Pre-Shampoo Treatment, which is powered by its Brightening Care Complex and vitamin C to lift impurities that darken or dull blonde hair.

 Mushroom Brown